List of bicycle-sharing systems: Israel

-Tel-O-Fun, started in 2011, is a bicycle sharing program in Tel-Aviv with 2,000 bicycles and 200 stations throughout the city and in some surrounding towns.
+Tel-O-Fun, started in 2011, is a bicycle-sharing program in Tel-Aviv with 2,000 bicycles and 200 stations throughout the city and in some surrounding towns.

 Japan

+Docomo's bike share service has 10,800 bicycles and 2,190 stations in Japan, most of them in Tokyo.
+Other services include HELLO CYCLING, P!PPA, COGICOGI, Charichari, ecobike, LUUP.

+History

-According to the Ministry of Land, Infrastructure, Transport and Tourism as of 2012, there were a number of city-level pilot schemes in operation in Japan, the largest of which was in Tokyo's Edogawa City with 500 cycles available for hire.
-Toyama also has a bicycle sharing system, that takes the region's public transit IC card Passca.
+According to the Ministry of Land, Infrastructure, Transport and Tourism, in 2012, there were already a number of city-level pilot schemes in operation in Japan, the largest of which was in Tokyo's Edogawa City with 500 cycles available for hire.
+Toyama also has a bicycle-sharing system, that takes the region's public transit IC card Passca.

 Kazakhstan

 Astana-Bike in the capital Astana, has 200 bikes in 40 stations, and 1000 bikes for Expo 2017.

 Shymkent-bike in Shymkent, 200 bikes in 44 stations.

 Almaty-bike in Almaty, September 2016.

 Malaysia

 George Town

 LinkBike in George Town, Penang commenced operations in December 2016 with 60 bicycles, making it the first city in Malaysia to introduce a public bicycle-sharing system.
 This service has since been expanded to 250 bicycles and 25 stations throughout George Town, covering destinations between Gurney Drive to the north and Queensbay Mall to the south.